 BAABUL is the story of a daughter’s hero!

-This Autumn verd de gris arts supported amazing young writer and performer Sameena Hussain with her original theatre piece ‘Baabul’ – a tribute to a father from his daughter.
+In Autumn 2017/8 verd de gris arts supported amazing young writer and performer Sameena Hussain with her original theatre piece ‘Baabul’ – a tribute to a father from his daughter.
 A daughter’s appreciation and gratitude to a father who raised his daughters as a “blessing”!

 This autobiographical performance revisiting life events which aim to capture the beauty, love and struggles of a father raising his daughter in a patriarchal society and instilling the belief in her that she can be whoever she wants.